adamsilver/fdpb/01-a-registration-form.md

 </div>
 ```

 The `aria-describedby` attribute is used to connect the hint by its `id` - just like the `for` attribute for labels, but in reverse.
 It's appended to the control's label and read out after a short pause.
-In this example, “Password [pause] Must contain eight plus characters with at least one number and one uppercase letter.”
+In this example, “password [pause] must contain eight plus characters with at least one number and one uppercase letter.”

 There are other differences too.
 First, clicking the hint (a `<p>` in this case) won't focus the control, which reduces the hit area.
 Second, despite ARIA's ever-growing support, it's never going to be as well supported as native elements.
 In this case, for example, Internet Explorer 11 doesn't support `aria-describedby`[^IE11].
 This is why the first rule of ARIA is not to use ARIA: